Grid-Integrated Electric Drive Analysis for The Ohio State University

 • Developed 3-D, finite element analysis thermal models for commercially available power modules to incorporate into the system design and to identify heat sink requirements

-• Performed analysis of commercially available air-cooled heat sinks
+• Analyzed commercially available air-cooled heat sinks

 Impact